Colorado Veterans Benefits

 Colorado National Guard

 Any member of the Colorado National Guard is eligible for state tuition assistance, up to 100% tuition paid at any CO state-funded school depending on funding available.
 State funding can be used in conjunction with Federal Tuition Assistance.

 RELATED: National Guard Tuition Assistance

-Find colleges in Colorado with our School Finder.
-Use the filters to sort schools by state.
+Find VA-approved colleges and universities in Colorado with our School Finder.

 Housing Benefits for Veterans In Colorado